A Clay Jar

 Luke 2:10-11 KJV

 Popular cartoons are not always a good source of theology.
 But in this case, I believe Linus has nailed it.
-Christmas is all about the coming of a savior, good tidings of great joy to all people.
-The angel’s announcement, the visit of the shepherds and magi, the manger and stable are all secondary to the savior who was born.
+Christmas is all about the coming of a savior.
+Good tidings of great joy to all people.
+The angel’s announcement, the visit of the shepherds and magi, the manger and the stable are all secondary to the savior who was born.
 Even the birth of a baby who was the center of all the hoopla is not as important as who that baby was and why he had come.
 He was a savior, a deliverer.
 He was Christ, God’s anointed one.
 And he was the Lord, one with power and authority, God.
-My favorite passage about the coming of the savior is not in one of the gospel accounts.
+My favorite passage about the coming of the Savior is not in one of the gospel accounts.
 Instead, it is in Philippians 2:5-11

 In your relationships with one another, have the same mindset as Christ Jesus: